JrmGamanga/Segformer/README.md

 token = see the report

 ## Installation

-The repository should be installed following the instructions provided in the [Hugging Face Transformers repository](https://github.com/huggingface/transformers).
-In particular, download my repository and follow the instructions below.
+Download my repository and follow the instructions below.

 - **Build a conda environment:**
   - `conda create --name seg`